totietje/Boolean-Riddles/README.md

     AB(C + 1)(D + 1)

+This yields the solution:

-Yielding the solution A = 1, B = 1, C = 0, D = 0 - so A and B are truthful while C and D are liars.
+    A = 1, B = 1, C = 0, D = 0

+So A and B are truthful while C and D are liars.